sadanand-singh/reckoning.dev/src/posts/2021/2021-02-27-airpods-setup-ubuntu/index.md

 follow this guide!
 If you try to pair airpods without doing any of these steps, most likely the pairing will never complete.

+This a compilation of ideas from two askubuntu posts.[^1] [^2]

 ::: callout-blue
-**Note:** You should use HSP/HFP profile only when you need to use the airpods as microphone for example to make a zoon/google meet call.
+**Note:** You should use HSP/HFP profile only when you need to use the airpods as microphone for example to make a zoom or google meet call.
 The sound quality in this mode can be quite terrible.
 :::

-To enable pairing of airpods, you will need to update the ControllerMode to `bredr` from the default value of dual.
+To enable pairing of airpods, you will need to update the ControllerMode to `bredr` from the default value of `dual`.
 This can be done by editing the file `/etc/bluetooth/main.conf`.
 Then restart the Bluetooth service using `sudo /etc/init.d/bluetooth restart`

 You should be able to pair your airpods now and use it as headphones!